Matthew-C-Andrews/PhaserMat/README.md

    -Only testing functionality right now with udp_client or changing port in main.py since no player gameplay has been created yet.

    -To start the server on a specific IP and Port enter `python3 udp_server.py 127.0.0.1 7501` or whatever IP and Port you choose.
-The IP address still hass to be assigned to your machine.
+The IP address still has to be assigned to your machine.
-3. In a seperate terminal go to the same directory you downloaded/installed the files to and enter 'python3 main.py' to start the application.
+3. In a separate terminal go to the same directory you downloaded/installed the files to and enter 'python3 main.py' to start the application.

 ## Testing UDP Server
 1. Download udp_server.py and udp_client.py